 —Hog wire roll fencing with metal T post and wood post for bracing corners and long spans is a little more expensive.

-—Hog panels with metal T post for support is the most expensive way to go, but it is also the easiest way to install and virtually maintenance free.
+—Hog panels with metal T post for support are the most expensive way to go, but it is also the easiest way to install and virtually maintenance-free.

 For outdoor shelter, it is always better to use the natural environment for shade and protection.
-A wooden area is good to choose, but if you have no wooden area, you have to build or purchase one.
+A wooden area is good to choose from, but if you have no wooden area, you have to build or purchase one.

 6. Breeding.
 Your pigs should be reaching 200-250 lbs after about 6 months and they are now ready for breeding.

 7. Pig gestation and farrowing.
-Pig gestation period will last 114 days.
-It will be important that you log the breeding days so that you will have some ideas of when the new piglets will arrive.
-Your sows will need to be separated from the other pigs into her own separate living areas and put on a 18% 12 lbs to 15 lbs diet, approximately one month before giving birth.
+The pig gestation period will last 114 days.
+It will be important that you log the breeding days so that you will have some idea of when the new piglets will arrive.
+Your sows will need to be separated from the other pigs into their own separate living areas and put on an 18% 12 lbs to 15 lbs diet, approximately one month before giving birth.

 8. Raising piglets.
-The new born piglets has to be given good nursery and after 8-10 weeks, piglets should be separated from the sow to wean for being raised to market weight.
+The newborn piglets have to be given a good nursery and after 8-10 weeks, piglets should be separated from the sow to wean for being raised to market weight.